BACHELOR OF RADIATION THERAPY TECHNOLOGY (B.RTT)

 More details: https://siuexam.siu.edu.in/

-• Candidates must have passed Senior Secondary (10+2) or equivalent with Physics, Chemistry, and Biology.
+• Candidate must have passed Senior Secondary (10 +2) or equivalent with Physics, Chemistry & Biology subjects.

 • Lateral Entry to the candidates in second year (3rd semester) who have passed Diploma of Radiotherapy Technology (D.RT) from recognized university.